Subject (Course). A model of global ethics for international business. Syllabus:

 Traditions” instead of religions.

-Hinduism spiritual leader inspires a Muslim Businessperson (Yusuf Hamied)
+Hinduism spiritual leader inspires a Muslim Businessman (Yusuf Hamied)

 In many countries, mixing religion and business is considered taboo.
 However, we disagree if we do with respect and knowledge.